influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/concepts/api.md

 --data-binary '<Data in Line Protocol format>'
 ```

-Use curl's `--data-binary` encoding method for all writes.
+All data must be binary encoded and in the
+[Line Protocol](/influxdb/v0.13/concepts/glossary/#line-protocol) format.
+Our example shows the `--data-binary` parameter from curl, which we will use in
+all examples on this page.
 Using any encoding method other than `--data-binary` will likely lead to issues;
-`-d`, `--data-urlencode`, and `--data-ascii` may all strip out newlines or
+`-d`, `--data-urlencode`, and `--data-ascii` may strip out newlines or
 introduce new, unintended formatting.
-Data must be in the
-[Line Protocol](/influxdb/v0.13/concepts/glossary/#line-protocol) format.

 Options: